 Browser support is where AVIF falls short compared to GIF.
 With GIF’s age and universal use for animated images, all browsers include support for GIF images (and even many instant messaging apps have native support for GIF with the advent of GIF keyboards).

 AVIF is a new format and therefore hasn’t been adopted fully.
 Google Chrome has supported AVIF since Chrome 85.
 At the same time, Opera and Samsung Internet have also implemented full support for still and sequenced images.
 Firefox doesn’t officially support AVIF, but still image support can be enabled in about:config.
 This, however, doesn’t include animated image support.

 Animated AVIF images have much smaller file sizes and can take advantage of multi-core processors.
-These two features combined make AVIF animations much faster to load.
+The strong compression codec and encoding power combined make AVIF animations much faster to load.
 The reduced file size alleviates the stress of bandwidth limits and data caps.
 This is because AVIF images can be compressed much more efficiently while still retaining the image quality.
 This allows image makers to upload better quality and higher resolution animated images without worrying about data size limitations.

 The biggest downside currently to AVIF is its lack of support from some key web browsers.
 Google Chrome fully supports AVIF.
 However, Firefox and Safari have yet to support animated GIFs.